check-spelling-sandbox/materialize/doc/developer/design/20230714_optimizer_interface.md

    confidence that the pipeline for a specific statement type is consistent throughout the ADAPTER code, even as both the ADAPTER and COMPUTE code continue to evolve.
-2. Be flexible enought so it can be integrated in the current ADAPTER layer without major refactoring of the ADAPTER call sites.
+2. Be flexible enough so it can be integrated in the current ADAPTER layer without major refactoring of the ADAPTER call sites.
 3. Be aligned with the Platform V2 goals.